pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 calling the function pointer 'cmdfunc' using the RedisModule calling convention.

-The function returns `REDISMODULE_ERR` in these cases:
+The function returns `PHARMAVILLAGEMODULE_ERR` in these cases:

 - If creation of module command is called outside the `RedisModule_OnLoad`.
 - The specified command is already busy.
 - The command name contains some chars that are not allowed.
 - A set of invalid flags were passed.

-Otherwise `REDISMODULE_OK` is returned and the new command is registered.
+Otherwise `PHARMAVILLAGEMODULE_OK` is returned and the new command is registered.

 This function must be called during the initialization of the module inside the `RedisModule_OnLoad()` function.
 Calling this function outside